L4Re/l4re.org/src/download.rst

    See :doc:`/getting_started/make` on how to get all repositories at once.

+.. topic:: `The Developer Documentation as PDF <https://l4re.org/doc/l4re-doc.pdf>`_

+   The documentation of L4Re built out of its source code, including low-level documentation like APIs.

 .. topic:: `The L4Re Microkernel sources on Github <https://github.com/kernkonzept/fiasco>`_

    The specific repository containing the microkernel code.